-- Connect to the database as Precise for SQL Server user. - 2.
+- 1. Connect to the database as Precise for SQL Server user. - 2.
 Ensure that the name of the stored procedure includes the database name.
 For Oracle users, the procedure name must not end with a semicolon (;). - 3.
-The naming convention for the program in Alerts must be: databaseName..ProcedureName(). - Verify that the return value of the execution is a single numeric value (integer).

-NOTE You can use any procedure and an unlimited number of parameters, including no parameters.
+The naming convention for the program in Alerts must be: databaseName..Procedure(). - 4.
+Verify that the return value of the execution is a single numeric value (integer). - i You can use any procedure and an unlimited number of parameters, including no parameters.